arkayOrg/dakota-web/_pages/solicitation-iucrc-interagency-agreement-requests.md

       <div class="content-block__inner">
         <p>NSF has specific statutory authority that authorizes other Federal Agencies to transfer funds to NSF and NSF
           to use those funds to provide support to scientific and engineering research or education.
-NSF recommends that agencies use this provision of the&nbsp;<a href="https://legcounsel.house.gov/Comps/81-507.pdf">NSF Act of 1950</a>&nbsp;as amended (42 USC 1861-75) as the statutory authority for the transfer of funds for IUCRCs.
+NSF recommends that agencies use this provision of the&nbsp;<a href="https://www.nsf.gov/about/history/legislation.pdf">NSF Act of 1950</a>
+          as amended (42 USC 1861-75) as the statutory authority for the transfer of funds for IUCRCs.
         </p>

         <p>Membership fees received via IAA are paid to the university via supplemental funding to an existing NSF